Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Main cautionLower visible shedding often comes with more coat work

-What Is an F1b Bernedoodle?
+What Is An F1b Bernedoodle?

-A Bernedoodle F1B is usually produced by breeding an F1 Bernedoodle back to a Poodle.
-In simple terms, that means a dog with more Poodle influence than a first-generation Bernedoodle.
+It is usually produced through the breeding of an F1 Bernedoodle back to a Poodle.
+In simplest terms, this is a dog that has more influence from a Poodle than the first-generation Bernedoodle.

 In plain English: